piterwilson/squiggle-library/README.md

 * Underscore
 * Backbone

+### Installation

+Run `npm install` to install dependencies.
+Run `npm run build-js` to minify the javascript to the dist folder.

 ### How to use squiggle.js to write an application

 * Write a Screen Object.
 Screen Objects work just like p5.js sketches